Federal Solar Tax Credit Ends December 31, 2025 — What Californians Need to Know

 On July 4, 2025, President Trump signed the One Big Beautiful Bill into law.
-Tucked inside was a major change for homeowners: the early termination of the 30% federal solar tax credit (known as the Residential Clean Energy Credit or Section 25D).
-Originally set to last through 2032, the credit now ends on December 31, 2025.
-That’s seven years ahead of schedule — and it’s already sending ripples through solar markets in the Central Coast and Central Valley.
+Tucked inside was a major change for homeowners: the early termination of the 30% federal solar tax credit (Residential Clean Energy Credit, Section 25D).

 What This Means for Homeowners

-You must complete your solar installation by December 31, 2025 to claim the 30%.
+Your solar installation must be completed by December 31, 2025 to claim the 30%.

-The bill also affects large-scale energy projects — not residential systems — requiring them to start construction by July 4, 2026 and be completed by the end of 2027 to qualify for incentives.
+The bill also affects large-scale projects, requiring them to begin construction by July 4, 2026 and finish by 2027.
+Not directly relevant for homeowners, but part of the broader energy landscape.

 Why People Are Concerned